 In June 2016, the FASB issued an accounting standard that requires entities to estimate lifetime expected credit losses for most financial assets measured at amortized cost and certain other instruments, including trade and other receivables, net investments in leases and off-balance sheet credit exposures.
-The standard also requires additional disclosure, including how the entity develops its allowance for credit losses for financial assets measured at amortized cost by year of the asset's origination for up to five annual periods.
+The standard also requires additional disclosure, including how the entity develops its allowance for credit losses for financial assets measured at amortized cost and disaggregated information on the credit quality of net investments in leases measured at amortized cost by year of the asset's origination for up to five annual periods.
 The standard is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 Early adoption will be permitted in any interim or annual period beginning after December 15, 2018.
 The new standard must be adopted using the modified retrospective transition approach.
 We plan to adopt the standard on its required effective date of January 1, 2020.
 We are evaluating the effect the adoption of the standard will have on our Condensed Consolidated Balance Sheets and Condensed Consolidated Income Statements.